 Stephanie firmly believes that the path forward to stem our modern chronic disease crisis starts by changing our local food environment.
 Stephanie serves on the Board of Arkansas Local Food Network which is dedicated to promoting a resilient local food system connecting Arkansas farmers with customers to provide healthful local produce during a time in which our global supply chain is demonstrating more and more precarity.

-She collaborates with local cooks, chefs, farmers and restaurants to make Whole Food Plant Based No Oil prepared foods available through a variety of options: pre-made meals for pick up or home delivery, items offered through local farmers' markets, WFPB items sold at local retail establishments, and menu offerings available through restaurants.
-She offers social media support to highlight "legit" WFPBNO local food offerings.
-Stephanie also facilitates a monthly "Food is Medicine" Plant-Based support group and also a periodical Plant Based Book Club that is open to the public.
+She collaborates with local cooks, chefs, farmers and restaurants to make Whole Food Plant Based No Oil prepared foods available through a variety of settings.
+Stephanie also facilitates a monthly "Food is Medicine" Plant-Based support group and also a periodic Plant Based Book Club that is open to the public.

-Stephanie resides in rural Scott, Arkansas on 15 acres with her husband, 2-3 boys (one is in college), and a Great Pyrenees named Scout.
+Stephanie resides in rural Scott, Arkansas on 15 acres with her husband, 2 boys, and a Great Pyrenees named Scout.
 In their "spare" time, they maintain a pecan orchard, a microgreens farm, and an AirBnB on their property.

 DISCLAIMER: Stephanie Spencer is a Registered Nurse with a certificate in Plant-Based Nutrition from The T. Colin Campbell Center for Nutrition Studies and eCornell.
 Stephanie is not a Registered Dietitian.
 She cannot prescribe medication or discontinue medication.
 The content and material on this website should not be considered medical advice nor medical treatment for any specific health conditions.
 Always consult your doctor before changing your diet and discuss any and all medications you are taking, including monitoring your health for positive changes that may require decreasing your medication dosages under your doctor's supervision.